james-priest/mws-restaurant-stage-1/docs/stage1.md

 ```

 ### 2.2 View original site
-Here are some screen grabs of the site without as it looked "out-of-the-box".
+Here are some screen grabs of the site was it looked "out-of-the-box".

 #### BEFORE
 [![Homepage map](assets/images/1-small.jpg)](assets/images/1.jpg)